Kochchenganan: Kalumalam Battle

 Kalavazhi Narpathu is a poem giving a description of the Battle of Kalumalam, near Karuvur in the Chera country, in which Kochchenganan defeated and made captive the Chera king Kanaikkal Irumporai.
 The poet Poygaiyar, a friend of the Chera king, placated Kochchenganan by singing his valour on the battle field in his poem and secured the release of his friend.

 The Chera king was suffering from thirst after being deprived of water by Kochchenganan and the poet Poigayar pleaded with the king to allow his friend a drink of water.
 The Chera felt disgraced by the Chola king and declined the water belatedly offered to him.

 The solitary poem from Purananuru supposedly composed by the Chera king while still in captivity, and forms a sad confession of his cowardice in surviving the disgrace that had befallen him (Purananuru – 74).

 Religious Persuasion

 Although there is no contemporary evidence bearing on Kochchenganan's religious persuasion, there seems little reason to suspect the crux of the later legends on his devotion towards Siva.
-These legends maintain that the Chola king built 70 Siva temples in his realm.
+These legends maintain that the Chola king built 70 Siva temples named as Maadakkoil in his realm.